CDCgov/cfa-ngm-widget/docs/primer.md

 Diekmann O, Heesterbeek JA, Roberts MG.
 The construction of next-generation matrices for compartmental epidemic models.
 J R Soc Interface.
 2010 Jun 6;7(47):873-85. https://doi.org/10.1098/rsif.2009.0386.
 Epub 2009 Nov 5.
 PMID: 19892718; PMCID: PMC2871801.

+van den Driessche P, Watmough J. Reproduction numbers and sub-threshold endemic equilibria for compartmental models of disease transmission.
+Math Biosci.
+2002 Nov-Dec;180:29-48. doi: https://doi.org/10.1016/s0025-5564(02)00108-6.
+PMID: 12387915.

 This primer is meant to supplement these works and articulate how the NGM can be used in a transmission model in addition to being an analytical tool.

 ## Use of NGM as a model
-Most commonly, NGMs are used in infectious disease modeling as an analytical tool to estimate the potential for growth of disease in a population.
+Most commonly, NGMs are used in infectious disease modeling as an analytical tool to estimate the potential for growth of a disease in a population.
 NGMs are particularly useful for this when a population can be split into a finite number of discrete categories with different epidemiologically relevant traits.
-In that case, we can define the NGM and use it calculate the basic reproduction number $R_0$, an epidemiological quantity that can help provide insight about the early growth of a disease in a population and interventions that may be effective at controlling its growth. $R_0$ can be computed as the spectral radius of the NGM.
+In that case, we can define the NGM and use it calculate the basic reproduction number $R_0$, a quantity that can provide insight about the early growth of a disease in a population and interventions that may be effective at controlling its growth. $R_0$ can be computed as the spectral radius of the NGM.

 As a result, most modelers familiar with NGMs have experience with using them as an analytical tool rather than as a simulation tool.
 However, NGMs can also be used to approximately model the ODEs for the subsystem of infected states.

 ## Interpretation of matrix elements
-Imagine we have an NGM, **K** = [$k_{ij}$].
-The elements $k_{ij}$ of this matrix can be interpreted as the average number of infections in group $i$ caused by an infected individual in group $j$ between consecutive generations in a fully susceptible population.
-As a rule of thumb, the matrix **K** is not symmetric; some groups may be more susceptible to infection or more transmissive resulting in an asymmetric **K**.
+Imagine we have an NGM, $\mathbf{R} = [R_{ij}]$.
+The elements $R_{ij}$ of this matrix can be interpreted as the average number of infections in group $i$ caused by an infected individual in group $j$ between consecutive generations in a fully susceptible population.
+As a rule of thumb, the matrix $\mathbf{R}$ is not symmetric; some groups may be more susceptible to infection or more transmissive resulting in an asymmetric \mathbf{R}.

 ## Conditions and limitations